Kinto/kinto.js/docs/api.md

 However, in some situations — like setting permissions on objects or checking server capabilities — it may be useful to interact with the remote API manually.

-A [kinto-client instance](https://github.com/Kinto/kinto-client) is available on the Kinto object:
+A [kinto-http.js instance](https://github.com/Kinto/kinto-http.js) is available on the Kinto object:

 ```js
 const kinto = new Kinto({